Make a perfect cup of gyokuro

 Leave the top ajar to prevent further steaming for the second brew.

 Gyokuro is a tea that should be savored.
-By taking these steps you can experience the rich flavor and aroma that only can be found with the finest gyokuro.
+By following these steps, you can experience the rich flavor and aroma that can only be found with the finest gyokuro.